scottdorman/scottdorman.github.io/_posts/2008/2008-02-25-teched-for-novices-2008-edition.md

 # Building Your Schedule

-While Microsoft generally considers the "Communications Network", also known as CommNet, as the place to start for Tech·Ed, I think the place to start is with the online schedule builder **before** you get to the event.
+While Microsoft generally considers the "Communications Network", also known as CommNet, as the place to start for TechEd, I think the place to start is with the online schedule builder **before** you get to the event.
 Hopefully the schedule builder will get a much needed overhaul to make it more user-friendly, but we won't know for another few months.

 No matter what, the point is that you need to have an idea of what sessions you are going to before you get there.
-For [Tech·Ed Developers](https://www.msteched.com/dev/public/tracks.aspx) there are 16 technical tracks while [Tech·Ed IT Professionals](https://www.msteched.com/itpro/public/tracks.aspx) has 20 technical tracks making it difficult to figure out what is important.
+For [TechEd Developers](https://www.msteched.com/dev/public/tracks.aspx) there are 16 technical tracks while [TechEd IT Professionals](https://www.msteched.com/itpro/public/tracks.aspx) has 20 technical tracks making it difficult to figure out what is important.
 (Hopefully I'll be able to provide a summary of the track content to help you focus on which tracks are important to you.)

 The thing to realize about the tracks is that they are a way to group session content on a large scale.
 Sessions can, and often do, cross multiple tracks and sessions aren't always in the track you might expect.
 As a result, don't try to focus on any one track and only go to sessions in that track.
 It's a good starting point, but that's it.